finger-monkey/ReID_Adversarial_Defense/README.md

                 continue
             self.state_dict()[k].copy_(param_dict.state_dict()[k])

-The pictures below are for your reference only:

 [4] Change the "MAX_EPOCHS" in line 28 of the "reid-strong-baseline/configs/softmax_triplet_with_center.yml" file to 480 (set a larger value and then observe the training log to get the weight of the optimal epoch, generally only about 320 epochs are required)
-The pictures below are for your reference only:

 Refer to the following commands to train the model and test: